IsekaiDetectiveAgency/KLP/README.md

 1.KLP stands for Kotlin Learning Projects and as the name suggests these are the projects i made for the sake of learning kotling

+2..jar files for the projects exist in the releases

-2.to run the .jar files:
+3.to run the .jar files:

 Windows:right click and run by java